ak64th/epub_chainsaw/README.md

   --epubcheck /usr/bin/epubcheck
 ```

 - Place translations in the directory you pass via `--translations`.
-Files follow the pattern `<chapter>_translated.txt` (e.g., `0001__translated.txt`) and **must** keep the same number of lines (blank lines included) as the original txt file.
+Files follow the pattern `<chapter>_translated.txt` (e.g., `0001_.txt` to `0001__translated.txt`) and **must** keep the same number of lines (blank lines included) as the original txt file.
 The script compares line-by-line and substitutes translated lines when available; if a translation is missing or the counts mismatch, it logs a warning and falls back to the original text so the build never crashes.
 - `--language` defaults to `zh` but you can override it for other locales.
 - The tool reuses the placeholder metadata, so SVG/image blocks continue to convert into safe markup.